Yotvata: Establishment

 Yotvata was formed in 1951 as a Nahal settlement named Ein Radian.
-In 1957, it was established as the first kibbutz in the southern Arabah region by Ihud HaKvutzot VeHaKibbutzim.
-The kibbutz is named after an Israelite encampment mentioned in Numbers 33:34 and Deuteronomy 10:7: "…from there they went to Gudgodah, and then to Jotbatha, a land of streaming water."
-Althme debates over the exact location of the biblical Yotvata (some say that it is closer to the Red Sea near Taba), the idea of a desert oasis for Israelis was in the founders' mind; the local oasis was the Ein Radian wellspring.
+In 1957, it became the first kibbutz in the southern Arava region, affiliated Ihud HaKvutzot VeHaKibbutzim.
+The kibbutz was named for an Israelite encampment mentioned in Numbers 33:34 and Deuteronomy 10:7: "…from there they went to Gudgodah, and then to Jotbatha, a land of streaming water".
+Some say that biblical Yotvata was closer to the Red Sea near Taba.